 This advice is generated automatically.
 It is based on system metrics which collect Cloud Monitoring service data over the previous 8 days.
 Companies can then apply these recommendations to resize their instance types to use the resources more effectively.
 Rightsizing recommendations can therefore be a gamechanger.

 Rightsizing recommendations features simply help professionals responsible for the cloud in pinpointing cost-saving opportunities.
 They showcase the ability to downsize or remove instances.

 Rightsizing recommendations do a deep analysis of your resources and your usage to spotlight opportunities to reduce cloud costs.
-Companies using these features can then see all of their underutilized instances across their various member accounts, but within one single view.
-This capability allows them to be served up recommendations that are easy to understand on how they can save, as well as how much savings they can expect in some instances.
+Using this feature, companies can see all of their underutilized instances across their various member accounts, but within one single view.
+This capability allows them to be served up recommendations that are easy to understand on how they can save, as well as how much savings they can expect in some cases.
 Rightsizing recommendations open their eyes and provide cloud cost transparency on items they might be missing so that they can take action and make adjustments quickly.

 Recognized by Forrester as a leading cloud cost management solution

 The cloud cost management and cloud cost optimization opportunities which come with considering rightsizing recs are many.

 What it comes down to is offering a surefire way to receive estimated savings percentages, estimated savings per month, as well as pure opportunities for optimization.
 It of course all pertains to your usage and resources.
 These recommendations help GCP users, for example, make adjustments more seamlessly within the platform and prevent cloud bill surprises.